surister/cratedb-guide/docs/home/index.md

 # Welcome to CrateDB!

+Based on Lucene and inherited from Elasticsearch/OpenSearch, CrateDB supports time series, documents, and vectors, combining the simplicity of SQL with the scalability of a distributed architecture.

 CrateDB is designed to handle your demanding analytics and search workloads with ease.
 Here you'll find comprehensive resources including reference manuals, tutorials, example code, and more.